rdmark/Netatalk/README.md

 operational information.

 # Netatalk 2.x
-Netatalk 2.x is a fork of the Netatalk 2.2 codebase, which aims to be clean and easy to set up on modern systems.
-It has taken in all community patches that emerged since upstream Netatalk 2.2 stopped being actively developed, for ultimate performance, compatibility and usability.
-It has also aggressively deprecated broken or long outdated features, as well as backported applicable security patches from upstream.
+Netatalk 2.x is a fork of the Netatalk 2.2 codebase which aims to be clean, safe and easy to set up on modern systems.
+It has also aggressively deprecated broken or long outdated features.

 Actively supported platforms are Debian Linux, NetBSD and Solaris.